wilgaboury/super-speedy-dial/README.md

 * settings page (set background image and root folder for speed dial display)
 * make bookmark url and title editable via dialog

-## Planned Features
+## Planned Features (In order of importance)
-* graphical reordering of bookmarks with pleasant animation
+* graphical reordering of bookmarks with pleasant animations
+* new bookmark / new folder buttons
 * good looking and customizable images for boomark tiles
-* new bookmark / new folder
 * toggleable dark mode / light mode
+* button to switch into edit mode (file explorer view for easier editing/moving around of bookmarks)